loosely-covered/set-lists/lead-sheet/Ramble-On.md

 ### Chorus 8x

-Ramble on
-well nows the time the time is now
+Ramble on!
+Well now's the time, the time is now
-sing my song
-I'm go'in around the world
-I got to find my girl, I'm on my way
+sing my song ..
+I'm go'in around the world, I got to find my girl

-I've been this way 10 years to the day
+I'm on my way!
+I been this way 10 years to the day
-I'm gonna ramble on
+I'm gonna ramble on ..
 I'm gonna find the queen of all my dreams

 ### Verse 2

-Got no time for spreadin' roots
+Got no time for spreadin' roots,
 The time has come to be gone
-And to our health
-we drank a thousand times
+And to our health, we drank a thousand times
 It's time to ramble on ...

 ### Chorus  8x

 ### Guitar Solo  4x

+### Verse  16x

-Mine's a the tale that can't be told
-My freedom I hold dear
+Mine's a the tale that can't be told, My freedom I hold dear
 How years ago ..
-In days of old
-The magic filled the air
+In days of old, The magic filled the air

-Just in the darkest steps of Mordor
-I met a girl so fair
+Twas in the darkest depths of Mordor, I met a girl so fair
-But Gollum and the Evil one
-crept up and slipped away with her
+But Gollum and the Evil one crept up and slipped away with her

 ### Pre chorus  4x